 Come join us this summer in Ocean Grove.
 If you’re a first-time visitor, this is your opportunity to learn about the unique history of the area which was settled as a camp meeting in 1869.
 If you’re familiar with our history, peruse our busy calendar offering a variety of activities to enhance your knowledge and enjoyment of Ocean Grove.

 Interested in expanding your knowledge of Ocean Grove?
-We have a number of tours you might want to investigate.
+Check out our August offerings.

 We’ll be presenting our 49th Annual House Tour on Friday, August 4.
 Once again, you will have the privilege of touring some of the outstanding homes here in Ocean Grove.
 The house tour begins at 10:30 AM and runs until 4:30 PM.
 Tickets are available at the museum at this time.
 Prices are $30 prior to August 4 and $35 the day of the tour.
 Please purchase tickets at the museum or use the PayPal button below for tickets.